oracle/node-oracledb/doc/api.md

 modified are not altered.

-Invalid values, or combinations of values, for pool configuration parameters can result in the error *ORA-24413: Invalid number of sessions specified*.
+Invalid values, or combinations of values, for pool configuration properties can result in the error *ORA-24413: Invalid number of sessions specified*.

 Each of the configuration properties is described below.